Kurt Barlow: 2004 miniseries

 In the 2004 miniseries adapted from the novel, Barlow is portrayed by Rutger Hauer.
 He is a sophisticated, well-dressed older gentleman and, at first glance, his only difference from the rest of the community is his mildly anachronistic appearance (his dress and behavior seem to come from an earlier time).
+This version of Barlow, while seemingly human, possesses great physical strength, supernatural powers (he is seen levitating and crawling across ceilings) and had eyes that occasionally glowed with hypnotic qualities.
+He speaks and converses at length with people, often using his insights into their lives and situations to his advantage.
+As in the novel, Barlow makes his first appearance in this version when he encounters Dud Rogers, a hunchbacked dump custodian, at the local dump.
+Seeing Dud's disability, and knowing the way other town residents treat him, Barlow offers Dud the chance to be equal or superior to them.
+Dud accepts and becomes Barlow's first victim.
+He likewise turns Ralphie Glick, who had been abducted by Straker.
+Both Dud and Ralphie then begin to convert the rest of the townsfolk.

 2024 film

 In the 2024 film adaptation, Barlow was portrayed by Alexander Ward.
-Barlow's appearance is similar to the 1979 miniseries.
+Barlow's appearance in this version is similar to the one in the 1979 miniseries, but he talks (albeit briefly).
+He has supernatural powers, superior strength, and glowing eyes.

 Straker

 Richard Throckett Straker is Barlow's "familiar" or human thrall.
 All of Barlow's business concerns are enacted by him.
 He buys the Marsten house and prepares the way for his master.
-After Mark Petrie wounds Straker during his escape from the Marsten house, Straker is drained of his blood by Barlow who is unable to resist feeding on his servant's freshly spilled blood.
+In the novel, after Mark Petrie wounds Straker during his escape from the Marsten house, Straker is drained of his blood by Barlow who is unable to resist feeding on his servant's freshly spilled blood.
 Barlow is furious at this turn of events, as he considers Straker the best servant he ever possessed.